 GPUs used for computation must have ECC RAM and the ECC state must be enabled in the GPU driver settings.
-Deformable image registration may be computed on GPUs without ECC RAM.
 The version of the GPU drivers, identified in the System Environment Guidelines, must be used at all times.
 If multiple GPUs are used for computations, it is recommended that all are of the same model.
 If multiple GPUs of different models are used, consecutive computations may not give identical results, depending on which graphics card(s) have been used.
-For a detailed list of supported graphics cards, refer to the RSL-D-RP-12A-SEG, RayPlan 12A System Environment Guidelines.
+For a detailed list of supported graphics cards, refer to the RSL-D-RP-2024B-SEG, RayPlan 2024B System Environment Guidelines.
 Additional validations have been performed and are identified with certificates available from support@raysearchlabs.com.